Dodecanese campaign

-The Dodecanese campaign was the capture and occupation of the Dodecanese islands by German forces during World War II.
-Following the signing of the Armistice of Cassibile on 3 September 1943, Italy switched sides and joined the Allies.
-As a result, the Germans made plans to seize control of the Dodecanese, which were under Italian control.
+The Dodecanese campaign (8 September – 22 November 1943) was the capture and occupation of the Dodecanese islands by German forces during the Second World War.
+Following the signing of the Armistice of Cassibile on 3 September 1943, Italy joined the Allies.
+The Germans implemented contingency plans to seize control of the Dodecanese, which were under Italian control.
 The Allies planned to use the islands as bases to strike against German targets in the Balkans, which the Germans aimed to forestall.

-Beginning in early September 1943, invading German troops defeated both the Italian garrison in the Dodecanese and British forces sent to support them, aided by the fact that Allied units were operating without sufficient air cover.
-Most of the Dodecanese islands fell to German forces within two months, resulting in one of Germany's last major victories during the conflict.
-The Germans continued to occupy the Dodecanese islands they had captured until the end of the war in 1945, when they surrendered to British forces.
+Beginning in early September 1943, German troops defeated the Italian garrison in the Dodecanese and British forces sent to join them, aided by the fact that Allied units were operating without sufficient air cover.
+Most of the Dodecanese islands fell to German forces within two months, resulting in one of Germany's last victories of the war.
+The German occupation of the Dodecanese islands continued until the end of the war in 1945, when they surrendered to British forces.

 Background

-Dodecanese Islands
+Dodecanese Archipelago

-The Dodecanese island group lies in the south-eastern Aegean Sea, and had been under Italian control since the Italo-Turkish War in 1911.
-During Italian rule, the strategically well-placed islands became a focus of Italian colonial ambitions in the Eastern Mediterranean.
-Rhodes, the largest of the islands, was a major military and aerial base.
-The island of Leros, with its excellent deep-water port of Lakki (Portolago), was transformed into a heavily fortified aeronautical base, "the Corregidor of the Mediterranean", as Benito Mussolini, the Italian leader, boasted.
-An early British attempt to contest Italian control of the Dodecanese, codenamed Operation Abstention, was thwarted in February 1941, when Italian forces recaptured the island of Kastellorizo from British commandos.
+The Aegean Sea is part of the Mediterranean from Greece to the western coast of Turkey.
+The Sporades are in the north, the Cyclades in the south and the twelve islands of the Dodecanese are in the south-eastern Aegean, most close to the Turkish shore and usually grouped with Rhodes and Kastellorizo.
+(Note: Most of the Dodecanese Archipelao, comprising Nisyros, Kos, Kasos, Patmos, Halki, Leros, Tilos, Symi, Stampalia, Lipsos, Scarpanto and Kalymnos is within sight of the Turkish shore.)
+The islands had been under Italian control since the Italo-Turkish War in 1911.
+During Italian rule, the islands became a focus of Italian colonial ambitions in the Eastern Mediterranean.
+Rhodes, the largest of the islands, was a military and air base.
+The island of Leros, with its excellent deep-water port of Portolago (now Lakki) was developed into a fortified air base, "the Corregidor of the Mediterranean" (Benito Mussolini) but these developments were mostly a bluff to deter the Greeks from attacking the archipelago and a latent threat to Greece and Turkey.
+As Italian colonial ambitions developed in the 1930s, the naval and air bases on the islands became a military threat to the Egyptian coast.
+The Italians made little use of the islands during the war and their supply became a liability.
+A British attempt to contest Italian control of the Dodecanese, Operation Abstention (25–28 February 1941) was thwarted, when Italian forces recaptured Kastellorizo from the Royal Marines and No. 50 Commando.